-Remote work hasn’t made public speaking obsolete.
-It’s amplified its value.
-Delivering a clear, concise message in a Zoom call or streaming event can influence team alignment, client decisions, or brand perception.
-As communication becomes more fragmented across platforms, those who can speak with confidence stand out.
+Remote work hasn't made public speaking obsolete.
+It's amplified its value.
+Delivering a clear, concise message in a Zoom call or a streaming event can influence team alignment, client decisions, or brand perception just as much as a keynote would on a physical stage.
+As communication fragments across more platforms, from Slack to Loom to livestreams, the professionals who can speak with confidence are the ones who stand out.

-As author and motivational speaker Jim Rohn once said, “Effective communication is 20% what you know and 80% how you feel about what you know.”
-That feeling—expressed through voice, pacing, and tone—is hard to convey in writing.
-Public speaking fills that gap.
+As author and motivational speaker Jim Rohn put it, communication is shaped as much by how you feel about what you know as by the knowledge itself.
+That feeling, expressed through voice, pacing, and tone, is difficult to convey in writing.
+Public speaking fills that gap, and it's exactly why the skill hasn't lost relevance even as most daily communication has moved to text.

 Career growth closely correlates with public speaking skills.
 Professionals who speak with authority in meetings, pitches, or interviews often stand out as capable and confident.